Top 14 Foods to eat for Healthy Eyesight

 Green Leafy Vegetables

 Lutein is found in foods with a rich supply of carotenoids like dark green vegetables.
-Studies have shown that Lutein acts as an antioxidant which reduces the progression of age-related macular degeneration and slows the progression of cataract formation.
+Studies have shown that Lutein acts as an antioxidant that reduces the progression of age-related macular degeneration and slows the progression of cataract formation.
 Nitrates in green leafy vegetables have also been shown to have a beneficial effect on glaucoma.
 Make sure to include green leafy vegetables such a spinach, kale and broccoli in your diet.

 Beans and legumes